 Assemble the tart:

-- In a small bowl, mix the egg with 2 tablespoons milk or water and add a dash of salt.
+- In a small bowl, mix 1 egg with 2 Tablespoons milk or water and add a dash of salt.
 Mix together with a fork until mixed well.

 - Using a pastry brush, brush the outside 1-inch perimeter of the puff pastry circle lightly with egg wash.
-Sprinkle the 1.5- ounce cake crumbs in the center of the pastry, leaving a 2-inch border.
+Sprinkle 1.5 ounce cake crumbs in the center of the pastry, leaving a 2-inch border.
 Mound the peach mixture on top of the cake crumbs, leaving behind excess juice, save the juice for after the tart is baked.
-Before folding the pastry, sprinkle all but about 1 tablespoon of the almonds on top of the fruit, if using.
+Before folding the pastry, sprinkle all but about 1 Tablespoon of almonds on top of the fruit, if using.

 - Fold the edges of the puff pastry over the fruit, pleating the dough as necessary, about every 2" or so.
 Brush the pleated edge of the pastry lightly with egg wash and sprinkle with the coarse sugar all around.
 Sprinkle or place the remaining almond slices on the outside of the pastry for a nice look.

 Bake the tart (Two temperatures used - Take note to avoid burning):

 - Bake the tart at the preheated 400F° oven for only 10 minutes.
 Then reduce the heat to 350F° (do not open the oven door) and bake for an additional 20-25 minutes or until the outer crust turns a nice golden brown.
 If the crust seems to be browning too quickly, place a square of aluminum foil over the tart for the remaining baking time.

 - Place the baking sheet with the tart on a cooling rack.
 Now drizzle the leftover juice from the fruit/sugar mixture over the fruit.
 The puff pastry edge will stand up a little now, leaving a bit of a gap between the fruit and the crust now.
 If you like, after drizzling the remaining juice over the fruit, gently push the center of the fruit out to fill that gap.
 Not necessary, but looks a little better.